 Ungroomed winter ski routes are marked with trail blazes – metal signs and rectangles placed high in trees to stay above the snow in winter.
 Keep in mind that trees can fall down and the markers can become obscured, so a map and compass are a good idea.
 Some of these trails are well-traveled and it’s easy to follow in others’ tracks.
 However, if something seems off, remember to ask yourself if the people ahead of you knew where they were going, or if they were going to the same place you want to go.

 Enjoy snow-covered vistas from Dewey Point.
 (Can you spot Half Dome behind the cloud?)

 The pair of marked, well-traveled trails from Badger Pass Ski Area to Dewey Point are some of the most popular trails in the area.
-The popularity is well-earned.
+The popularity is well-earned for those seeking great cross country skiing in Yosemite Valley.
 The trails lead to a spectacular vista point overlooking Yosemite Valley and El Capitan.
 There are precious few places on Earth where you can be face to face with anything like the nose of El Capitan!